K. J. Brent

-Keith "K. J." Brent (born August 6, 1993) is a former American football wide receiver.
+Keith "K. J." Brent (born August 6, 1993) is an American former football wide receiver.
 He played college football at Wake Forest, and was signed by the Oakland Raiders as an undrafted free agent in 2016.

 College career

 During his collegiate career, Brent played one year at Wake Forest University after playing three years at University of South Carolina.
 He graduated from South Carolina with a degree in Hotel, Restaurant, and Tourism Management.

 Professional career

 Oakland Raiders

 Brent signed with the Oakland Raiders as an undrafted free agent on May 10, 2016.
 He was waived on September 3, 2016 and was signed to the practice squad the next day.
 He signed a reserve/future contract with the Raiders on January 9, 2017.

 On September 2, 2017, Brent was waived by the Raiders.

 Seattle Seahawks

 On September 27, 2017, Brent was signed to the Seattle Seahawks' practice squad.
 He was released by the team a few days later.